 Substrate or bedding should be placed on the bottom of the enclosure.
 A two-inch layer is ideal to allow your snake to comfortably move about and even burrow in a little.
 Aspen shavings, shredded paper material, or reptile dirt are popular options.
 Pine and cedar shavings or wood chips should be avoided as these contain oils that can be irritating to your snake.

 A large water dish should be provided to allow your snake to soak and will also double as a source of humidity.
 This should be changed regularly.
 Pre-killed prey should ideally be fed in a separate container, such as a large plastic storage container, so your snake does not associate you reaching into its enclosure with food.
 This will decrease the likelihood of being bitten and also help to keep its enclosure clean.

 Central American boas typically eat frozen, thawed, or live fuzzy mice, but some may be large enough to eat a small frozen, thawed adult mouse.
 Young snakes only need to eat once a week and adult snakes are usually fed once or twice a month and even less as they age.

 Reptiles that get too cold or don't have enough humidity are likely to get sick and have problems shedding.
 Respiratory illnesses and dysecdysis are common problems that are usually easily prevented by having an appropriate environment for your boa.
 Other issues can include impaction if your snake ingests its bedding, mouth rot, and various internal and external parasites from the rodents they eat, the bedding they are in, or from being outside.
 Central American boas may not need veterinary care as often as a dog or cat but a regular physical examination is always a good thing to help catch any small problems before they become a major issue.

 Choosing Your Central American Boa

-Other Breeds Similar to the Central American Boa
+Similar Species to Central American Boa

-Otherwise, check out other types of reptiles and amphibians that can be your new pet!
+Otherwise, check out other types of reptiles and amphibians that can be your new pet.